+The County offers certain postemployment health care benefits that are considered part of an Other Post Employment Benefit (OPEB) plan for financial accounting purposes.
 The OPEB is a single-employer benefit plan administered by the County.
 Retirees are charged whatever the insurance company charges for the type of coverage elected.
 However, the premiums charged by the insurance company are based on a blending of the experience among younger active employees and older retired employees.
 GASB Statement No. 45 calls this the "implicit rate subsidy."